haskell-perf/xml/README.md

 ## Time

-Conversion from `ByteString` to DOM
+Columns:

+- Name - name of the package on Hackage
+- Language - pure Haskell or a C binding

 ``` bash
 stack bench
 ```

+Conversion from `ByteString` to DOM

 | Name | Language | Time |
 |------|----------|------|